Cha-ian Airport: History

 Starting in 1985, Thai Airways Company operated passenger services at Cha-ian Airport until 1988 when it merged into Thai International.

 On 1 December 1998, Nakhon Si Thammarat Airport opened for commercial services, and Cha-ian Airport is now a military airbase.

 Former airlines and destinations

-As of December 2014 there are no scheduled flights from this airport.
+Today, there are no scheduled flights from this airport.
 Formerly, Thai Airways operated flights from here to Surat Thani and Bangkok.